Richard Barham: Life

-In 1826 Barham first contributed to Blackwood's Magazine.
+He edited the London Chronicle in 1823, and in 1826 first contributed to Blackwood's Magazine.
 In 1837 he began to contribute to the recently founded Bentley's Miscellany a series of tales (mostly metrical, some in prose) known as The Ingoldsby Legends.
 These became popular and were published in collected form in three volumes between 1840 and 1847, and have since appeared in numerous editions.
 They may perhaps be compared to Hudibras.
 The stories are generally whimsical, but based on antiquarian learning.
 There is also a collection of Barham's miscellaneous poems, edited posthumously by his son, called The Ingoldsby Lyrics.

 Barham was a political Tory, yet a lifelong friend of the liberal Sydney Smith and of Theodore Hook.
 Barham, a contributor to the Edinburgh Review, the Literary Gazette and John Gorton's Biographical Dictionary, also wrote a novel, My Cousin Nicholas (1834).
 He died in London on 17 June 1845, after a long and painful illness.

 Legacy

 Barham is a character in George MacDonald Fraser's historical novel Flashman's Lady, he meets the main character, Harry Flashman, while watching a public execution.

 His last poem As I laye a-thynkynge, was set to music by the English composer Edward Elgar, the song published in 1888.
 And in 1918 the composer Cyril Rootham set the same poem, for voice and piano.

 There is a Wetherspoons pub in Burgate, Canterbury, near the cathedral, named The Thomas Ingoldsby.

-There is a memorial to him at St Paul's Cathedral.
+There is a memorial to him at St Paul's Cathedral in London.